akheron/jansson/doc/apiref.rst

 are APIs for querying the type, manipulating the reference count, and for constructing and manipulating values of different types.

+Unless noted otherwise, all API functions return an error value if an error occurs.
+Depending on the function's signature, the error value is either *NULL* or -1.
+Invalid arguments or invalid input are apparent sources for errors.
+Memory allocation and I/O operations may also cause errors.

 Type
 ----